adamdennett/SAE_workshop_CUPUM/README.md

 - Workshop slides: Explaining the concepts behind direct, area-level, and unit-level estimators — from intuitive overviews to formal models.
 - Hands-on R practicals: Step-by-step guide to demonstrate how to apply SAE methods using a toy data set included in the [`emdi` package](https://cran.r-project.org/web/packages/emdi/emdi.pdf) specifically developed for teaching SAE methods.

-🎯 Who this is for
+## 🎯 Who is this for?

 This workshop is aimed at:

 - Urban and spatial data analysts
 - Researchers and students working with survey or census data
 - Public policy analysts seeking to improve local-level decision-making with limited data

 No prior experience with SAE is required, but basic familiarity with R and survey data will help you get the most out of the practical.